rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/gravity_importer.md

 You can  choose to automatically import future entries in the Gravity Forms by selecting Yes.
 Then click on 'Save Changes' to save the settings.

-After successfully importing a Gravity form.
-Any entry in that form will be converted to a Helpdesk ticket.
+After successfully importing a Gravity form, any entry in that form will be converted to a Helpdesk ticket.

 ###Importer Mapper